avelrd/bower-tablesort/README.md

-# tablesort package for Bower
+# Tablesort package for Bower

 This package uses JQuery and Underscore to sort tables by clicking on the TH, based on the text-content of the corresponding TD.
 To make a column sortable, add the class "sortable" to the ```html <th> ```.
 Like so: